CopernicaMarketingSoftware/Documentation/Publisher/en/rest-condition-type-change.md

 Conditions have different types of properties.
 Some concern the timeframe in which something happened (date properties), others concern mailing information (mailing properties) and others concern just the specific type of condition (individual properties).
+All of these properties together combine to a condition for which all properties should be satisfied to satisfy the condition as a whole.
+Only one condition needs to be satisfied to satisfy a rule.

 This article is about the properties of the change condition.

 ## Date properties
 * **before-time**: Matches only profiles that received the document before this time